criteo/cuttle/DEVELOPMENT.md

    $> sudo apt install libaio1
    ```

-### Format Javascript
+### Javascript style

+We use [prettier-eslint](https://github.com/prettier/prettier-eslint) to enforce style.

+Several ways to use it:

+1. We provide a `git-init-precommit-hook.sh` that **replaces you git precommit hook**
+   by a Scalafmt and prettier-eslint run on changed files.

-Use `yarn format` to format the Javascript files.
+2. Use `yarn format` to format the Javascript files.
+3. Use `ỳarm format-diff` to format only changed files.

-### Scalafmt
+### Scala Style

-We use Scalafmt to enforce style.
+We use [Scalafmt](http://scalameta.org/scalafmt/) to enforce style.
 The minimal config is found in the
 .scalafmt.conf file (you probably won't make any friends if you change
 this).

 Several ways to use it:

-1. We provide a `git-init-scalafmt-precommit-hook.sh` that **replaces you git precommit hook** by a Scalafmt check.
+1. We provide a `git-init-precommit-hook.sh` that **replaces you git precommit hook** by a Scalafmt run on changed files.

 __Note__:
   - It works only in UNIX like systems with bash installed.